Cyber security incident at Langley Twigg

 We are currently working with digital forensics and cyber incident response specialists to identify what information was copied from the file server.
 Once this is done, we will contact affected clients and discuss steps they may wish to take as a consequence.

-We are working intensively on this process but please understand that this may take some time to work through.
-We will provide further updates as our investigation progresses.
+We are working intensively on this process, which may take several weeks to complete thoroughly.
+We will provide regular updates as our investigation progresses and contact affected clients as soon as we can confirm specific impacts.

-At the time of the attack, we were in the process of moving to a cloud-based document management system; this process will be completed shortly and will reduce the risk of any future incidents.
+At the time of the attack, we were in the process of moving to a cloud-based document management system.
+We are accelerating our planned migration to enhanced cloud-based security infrastructure, which will reduce the risk of any future incidents.

 What you can do now